ballerina-platform/module-ballerinax-zendesk/docs/spec/sanitations.md

     * The OpenAPI specification obtained from the ZenDesk API reference does not include these security schemes.
     * Therefore, these security schemes are added to the OpenAPI specification.

+2. Use `--nullable` option when generating the client using the Ballerina OpenAPI tool.
+    * The ZenDesk API reference does not properly include the "nullable" property for some the request and response schemas.
+    * Therefore, the `--nullable` option is used as a precaution to avoid potential data-binding issues in the runtime,
+      which will generate all the request/response type fields with the support to handle null values.
+    * This workaround can be removed once https://github.com/ballerina-platform/ballerina-library/issues/4870 is addressed.